williamcfrancis/Machine-Learning-for-EEG-Prosthetic-Arm-Control/README.md

 6. BothReleased

 Learning these patterns using machine learning techniques open the gates to using them as control inputs for a robotic prosthetic arm.
+For a complete report of the project with ablation study and design details, please refer to [report.pdf](https://github.com/williamcfrancis/Grasp-and-Lift-EEG-Detection-using-ML-algorithms/blob/main/Report.pdf)

 ## Algorithms
 We experimented with three data pre-processing techniques for EEG signals: